FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/readme.md

 **Whilst some incremental list updates are save-safe, larger updates often require a brand new save file to avoid corruption.
 Check the newest update announcement found in the `#Masterstroke-announcements` channel on the Discord server before updating.**
 {{< /alert >}}

-1. Run Wabbajack.exe.
-2. At the bottom of the window, click Browse Modlists.
-3. Locate the Masterstroke card and click the download button to download the installer file.
-4. Once downloaded, click the play button.
-5. Below the image you see of the Masterstroke logo, there are three text boxes.
-The second and third need to be filled out.
-6. Click the three dots in the second (middle) box.
-Navigate to your Masterstroke folder and then select this folder in the window that appears.
-This middle box tells you where the list will be installed, including the copy of Mod Organizer 2 that you’ll need to use to launch the list.
-7. The third (bottom) box will automatically populate using the folder you just selected.
-This third box tells you where all of the mods will be downloaded.
-If you have hard drive limitations, you may change this to another folder on another hard drive by clicking the three dots in this box and selecting a new folder.
+1. Download this file and place it somewhere you can easily find it: [Masterstroke Installer]()
+2. Find the file you just downloaded and double click it to open it in Wabbajack.
+3. Set the Installation Location to the Masterstroke folder you created earlier.
+4. The Download Location should populate automatically, but if it does not, select the downloads folder where all the files for Masterstroke are downloaded.
+5. Put a checkmark into the box that says Overwrite Installation, or, if you are prompted to overwrite the installation, click Confirm.
-8. Click the play/right arrow button to begin the installation.
+6. Click the play/right arrow button to begin the installation.
-9. If you are prompted to overwrite, confirm that this is what you want to do by clicking the Confirm button.

 ## Launching Masterstroke
 To actually launch and then play Masterstroke, follow these steps: